 Microsoft Fabric unifies data engineering, data science, and BI in a single platform.
 Fabric Data Science notebooks (Spark-based, supporting PySpark, Python, R, and Scala) can train and deploy ML models that write predictions directly to the Lakehouse — and Power BI reads from the same Lakehouse via DirectLake mode.

-Architecture pattern: A Fabric notebook reads training data from the Lakehouse, trains a model (using MLflow for experiment tracking), registers the model in the Fabric ML model registry, and schedules a scoring pipeline that writes predictions to a Lakehouse Delta table.
-The Power BI semantic model includes this table via DirectLake, so predictions appear in dashboards with near-zero latency and no data duplication.
+Architecture pattern: A Fabric notebook reads training data from the Lakehouse.
+It trains a model using MLflow for experiment tracking.
+The model is then registered in the Fabric ML model registry.
+Finally, a scoring pipeline is scheduled to write predictions to a Lakehouse Delta table.

 Use cases: